My Favorite Box Cake Mix Hack

 A lot of my readers told me know they never bake cakes or cupcakes at home BECAUSE they don’t want to buy all that extra stuff.
 It just goes bad in the cupboards.
 Baking soda and baking powder lose potency within 6 months, and if you are not baking a LOT, it winds up going out with the garbage.
 Which is expensive and wasteful, and in 2023 nobody can justify wasting food.

-With a Box Mix, everything but the wet ingredients is already measured and ready to go.
+With a Box Mix, the dry ingredients are premeasure, so you only need to add the wet ingredients.
 You can even use canned milk, which is a great pantry item to have on hand.

 Cakes can be temperamental in the mixing process.
 With a prepared mix, you simply dump everything in a bowl and mix it up following the instructions on the box.
 I suggest using a hand mixer to get this just right, but you could use a whisk if you have the arms for it.
-You will need the mixer for the homemade frosting, so just go ahead and invest in one.
+You will need the mixer for the homemade frosting, so skip that daily coffee drink to save up for a nice one.
+In just 2 months, you could have your very own stand mixer.

 What ingredients are needed to bake an improved cake from cake mix?

-• Add an extract for flavor.
-I love vanilla bean paste, which is a little more expensive, but it lasts a long time in the pantry and it really does add delicious flavor to your cake.
+- Add an extract for flavor.
+I love vanilla bean paste, (affiliate link) which is a little more expensive, but it lasts a long time in the pantry and it really does add delicious flavor to your cake.

 How to make a cake mix taste like a bakery cake